peterhebert/simple-grey/README.md

 * removal of custom `.screen-reader-text` override (rely on WordPreess core CSS)
 * removal of outdated ARIA Walker class for menus.
 * move "navigation style" customizer section to menus panel
+* remove legacy skip link fix and accessibility focus fixes.
+* conversion of scripts to pure JavaScript to avoid dependency on JQuery.

 1.8.1
 * tested with WordPress 6.9